ChloeL19/snake_rl/README.md

 # snake_rl
-Building a reinforcement learning algorithm to solve the snake game
+Building a reinforcement learning algorithm to solve the snake game in response to OpenAI's request for research.

 # requirements and setup
 Install the snake gym: